FODOR'S GO LIST 2015

-Calangute is by far the biggest draw in Goa—it's an open stretch of white sand with an entrance area crammed with restaurants, stalls, and shops.
+Calangute is by far the most crowded of the northern beaches—it's an open stretch of white sand with an entrance area crammed with restaurants, stalls, and shops.
 The mood is especially festive during the high season in winter, when dozens of shacks serving inexpensive beer, mixed drinks, and seafood pop up on the beach.